 Every year, our Music students receive offers from top universities and conservatoires.
-Leaver destinations from the past 3 years include:
+Leaver destinations from the past four years include:

 Our musical ensembles are diverse and inclusive, and all students are encouraged to get involved.
 Music Department concerts and events are exciting highlights in the school calendar where students from all years get to showcase their skill and share the joy of music-making.
 Please see below for rehearsal timetables and upcoming events.